Poona Community Enhancement & Infrastructure Planning

 Beach erosion remains a serious concern for many and still no action or even the establishment of a consultative group and/or expert engagement.

 FCRC's advice in acknowledging delays has cited budget constraints.
-Whilst the 2023/24 budget has not yet been released, this position contrasts with the past budget years where both operating revenue and expenditure increased each year in the order of 6-8%.
-Then couple it with Poona volunteers, unlike many other communities on the Fraser Coast, do a lot of work with FCRC workers eg. the Parks & Gardens Group that work to keep out town looking at its best (eg maintaining Market Alley and cul-de-sac gardens, public toilet rectification works).
+Whilst the 2023/24 budget had not yet been released, this position contrasts with the past budget years where both operating revenue and expenditure increased each year in the order of 6-8%.
+Then couple it with Poona volunteers, unlike many other communities on the Fraser Coast, doing a lot of work with FCRC workers eg. the Parks & Gardens Group that work to keep out town looking at its best (eg maintaining Market Alley and cul-de-sac gardens, public toilet rectification works).
 All that assistance saves FCRC financially or maybe the work just wouldn't otherwise get done.

 With the Poona Creek boat ramp proposal shut down and with no other viable options available in Poona, MSQ undertook to explore further what could be achieved at the Owen Cox St ramp, particularly some form of shallow dredging.
 A second Feasibility Study was undertaken that involved-